Active Start/Daytime Program Coordinator

 COACHING SINCE 1993 IN CANADA AND FROM 1982 TO 1993 IN JAPAN

-I believe sports is a great experience for all ages and especially it is excellent your young ages.
+Philosophy: I believe sports is a great experience for all ages and especially it is excellent your young ages.
 My life has been affected a lot by gymnastics when it is good days and bad days, but as a total because I did gymnastics, my life became more interesting and fun.
 I became more outgoing, healthy, positive, patient and caring for others.
 I would like to help young people to have a great experience by coaching gymnastics.

-I did competitive gymnastics from the age of 12 to 17 years old and won the Japan Eastern Junior High School Championships and placed 22nd at the first All Japan Junior High School Championships.
-After graduating from Toyo University in Japan, I worked as a junior high school teacher and coached Artistic Gymnastics under the school system in Japan for 11 years.
+Background: I did competitive gymnastics from the age of 12 to 17 years old and won the Japan Eastern Junior High School Championships and placed 22nd at the first All Japan Junior High School Championships.
+After graduating from Tokyo University in Japan, I worked as a junior high school teacher and coached Artistic Gymnastics under the school system in Japan for 11 years.
 In 1993 I moved to Canada and owned and operated a gym for 18 years.
 In 2011, I joined the coaching team at KGTC.

 Men’s Artistic Gymnastics Program Coordinator (MAG Competitive)

 Philosophy: I heard a long time ago in Japan, a world class swimmer went to a world swimming competition but she could not train well and the result was not good because her coach did not attend with her.
 The reason why she could not get good result is her coach had controlled too much for her.
 This story says athletes need to establish their own goals and need to have a plan for their own training.
 Therefore, I am continuously asking athletes “what is your goal”?
 Because of this, I would not teach only skills but also their skills required in their own life and goals for their future.
 An athlete term is so short in comparison to their life.